LHNCBC/lforms/form_definition.md

       for: "Name", buttons, "Value" and "Unit".
     If you wish to specify your own definitions, each element in the array should be a hash with the following keys:
-        * name - the colomn header text
+        * name - the column header text
         * displayControl - This controls display styles of the column.
 It is a hash with the keys of "colCSS" for columns styles.
 The values are an array of hashes of valid CSS styles for the "col" DOM element.
 Here is an example: